angelmarine/template-fastapi/README.md

-# template-fastapi
-FastAPI server template for quick production-level deployment on Azure App Service(Linux)
+# A FastAPI server template for deployment on Azure App Service(Linux)

 ### Features
 1. **Pydantic(FastAPI) schema**